Skip to content

 Living Lab transitions

-Although at different rates, the three municipalities in the TAO are depopulating because of negative natural growth and migration processes.
+Although at different rates, the three municipalities in the TAU are depopulating because of negative natural growth and migration processes.
 The three municipalities are struggling in different ways to cope with this problem.
 For example, in Troyan, more diverse jobs are available but mostly in the industry sector.
 Apriltsi largely follows the path of Troyan, while in Ugarchin the situation is more complicated because the jobs are few, mostly in agriculture and forestry, low-skilled and generally more suitable for men than for women.
 In addition, segregation processes push the Roma population into lower-skilled, precarious and seasonal jobs, generating unemployment and poverty in this municipality.
-The development of re-industrialisation, agriculture and tourism are the main instruments to address depopulation in the TAU area.
+The development of re-industrialisation, agriculture and food and tourism are the main instruments to address depopulation in the TAU area.

-• The area needs to achieve decarbonisation and secure access to cleaner water and air for its population.
+The area needs to achieve decarbonisation and secure access to cleaner water and air for its population.
 For this purpose:

 • renewable energy sources were built and their number is increasing;

-• a new composting and separated waste treatment municipal plant (a joint project between Troyan and Apriltsi) is established to turn waste into raw material in line with circular economy principles.
+a new composting and separated waste treatment municipal plant (a joint project between Troyan and Apriltsi) is established to turn waste into raw material in line with circular economy principles.

 Pictures 📸